keeganridgley107/SerPeNT/README.md

 Serpent is a simple cross platform :snake: based interactive network toolkit.

-It was created make to performing several simple networking tasks without much thought.
+It was created make to performing several networking tasks as simple as possible.

 #### Features Include: